thepaperpilot/Babble-Buds/README.md

 - Installer
 - Undo and redo actions in editor
 - Configurable local AND global hotkeys
-- Button to remove unused assets, stray files, etc.
+- Button to clean up project (remove unused assets, stray files, move any assets into their proper spots, etc.)
+- Sorting assets and characters

 ## How to Contribute